Specialist and alternative provision

-Proposal to make changes to Alderman Knight Community Special School in Tewkesbury
+Additional accommodation at Alderman Knight Community Special School in Tewkesbury

 Gloucestershire County Council will be providing the school with additional facilities to accommodate the extra pupils who will join the school over the next two years and the school is working closely with the council and the architects on plans for an impressive and purpose built new building.

 Any comments or questions can be raised by e-mailing: AKSproposals@gloucestershire.gov.uk or by calling Nathan Roe, Education Planning Manager on: 01452 427262